mpab/gists/git-useful-aliases.md

 ```console
 $ git config --global alias.acp '!f() { git add -A && git commit -m "$@" && git push; }; f'
 ```

+**NOTE:** this will add and push _all_ new/changed/deleted files in the repository, so use with care

 to remove the alias